Aonrud/Timeline.js/README.md

 ## Entry Positioning

-The X axis position of each entry must be manually set by specifing the 'data-start' attribute.
+The X axis position of each entry must be manually set by specifing the 'data-start' attribute [^1].
 The extent of the entry along the timeline is determined either by the 'data-end' attribute, or extends to the end of the timeline.

 Specifying the row manually for each entry is not required.
 However, only some basic tests are performed to choose a suitable row for each entry when it is not specified, so aside from simple examples, it is recommended to manually set 'data-row' at least on a proportion of entries and those with complex links to ensure a sensible layout.